-Kerala: One coronavirus patient discharged from hospital, says Union Health Minister Harsh Vardhan
+Kerala: One coronavirus patient cured and discharged from hospital, says Union Health Minister

 The three positive coronavirus cases in India till now have been reported from the southern state.